ndamatta/CSE111-BYU-Idaho/For PORTFOLIO/Tkinter 2D scene painter/readme.md

 This program is not runable in an online IDE.
 <br>
 <br>
-This program focuses on health-related calculations such as age, unit conversion, body mass index (BMI), and basal metabolic rate (BMR).<br>
+This code utilizes the Draw 2-D library to create a visual scene with a sky, clouds, and a sun above a ground.<br>
-The program gathers user input and applies the necessary functions to perform the calculations.<br>
+It defines functions to draw different elements of the scene, such as the sky, clouds, ground, and sun.
+The main function orchestrates the drawing process by calling these functions and setting up the canvas.<br>
-It demonstrates my ability to handle user input, implement calculations, and organize code into functions for improved readability and modularity.
+The code demonstrates my ability to use library functions to create graphical scenes.